theopensystemslab/buildx-next/README.md

 | `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` | Mapbox access token   |

 Please go to https://account.mapbox.com/auth/signup/ to get a Mapbox account if necessary.
 You should be able to get an access token from https://account.mapbox.com/.

+(If running locally, add these to `.env.local` in the usual environment variable file format)

 ### 5. Embed as an Iframe